What is Pitch on a Roof

 Be sure and measure even with the bottom of the gable to the peak and not from the ground to the peak.
 Your lawn will not be level enough to get an accurate measurement.

 To find your place to measure from on the gable you can stretch a string across the front of the house.
 Make sure your string is even with the bottom of your rafter on each end of the house.

 You can also buy a tool that will help you calculate the degrees or pitch of the roof.
 You can get it online, at Home Depot, or your local hardware store.

 Another Way To Find The Roof Pitch.

 Setting up a string can be a little annoying.
 If you don’t want to measure from the peak of the house to the string there’s an alternative.
-Get a level and a tape measure.
+Get a level an L square and a tape measure.
 Make a one-foot mark on your level and climb up to your roof.
 Hold your level with one end on the roof and pull the other end up till it’s level.
+Put your L square against the bottom of the level so your tape measure will be measuring straight down.
 Now check the measurement from the roof up to your level.
 That will give you your roof pitch.

 Calculating Rafter or Metal Measurements

 There are tools you can use to calculate the length of your rafter or your metal.
 However, it’s not a bad idea to learn how to do this on your own without anything more than a calculator.

 First, we need to figure out what pitch your roof is.
 I’m not going to explain that again since I already talked about it above.

 Now that you’ve calculated your pitch it’s time to calculate the rise.
 This is very easy, divide the with of the entire building and multiply it times the pitch.
 For example, your building is twenty feet wide and your roof is a 4/12 pitch.
 Divide twenty by two equals ten.
 Now multiply ten times four.
 You have forty inches of rising.